keu/docs/astro/ci-cd.md

 :::info

-All image-only templates use [Astro CLI v1.0+](cli/release-notes.md) to deploy via CI/CD.
+All image-only templates use [Astro CLI v1.0+](cli/release-notes.md) to deploy CI/CD pipelines.
 These templates will not work if you use the `astrocloud` executable.
 To upgrade, see [Install the Astro CLI](cli/install-cli.md).

 :::